-My great aunt often told me that my character was my most valuable asset and it must be guarded at all cost.
+My great aunt often told me that my character was my most valuable asset and it must be guarded at all costs.
 She was right.
 Your character is an invisible bank account on file with everyone you know.
 This bank account, however, is filled with trust, instead of money.
-Ultimately, you will learn, trust is infinitely more valuable than money.
+Ultimately, you will learn trust is infinitely more valuable than money.
 How do you build your character?
 Never lie, cheat, or steal is a good way to start.
 Also, do what you say you will do and be mindful not to make any promise you can’t keep.
 Beware, good character is not like a coat you can put on and take off.
 Character is built slowly over time.
 It is ingrained in your very core and will be reflected in everything you do and say.
 Guard your character.
 It can be destroyed in seconds through one inconsiderate action.
 Other people of good character are adept at spotting cues in your language and your actions indicating the quality of your character.
 They can’t be fooled, so don’t try.
 Simply be a gentleman of good character at all times and it will invisibly work for you every minute of every day.

 3 – Make School Count

 You are entering your high school years.
 You have no choice but to be there, so make it count.
 These years set the tone and tempo for your college and graduate years.
 High school, is relatively easy.
 There is no reason not to get an “A” in every class.
 Focus on developing good study habits.
 Use every scrap of time during school hours to get homework done and always finish homework before engaging in leisure activities such as TV watching or game playing.
 Finishing at the top of your class will ensure you have the option to attend a “brand name” college if you wish.

 4 – Respect the Relationship Between Mind and Body